Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 TODO (You can mod the DIP switch version)

 # Preferred software
-Arguably the best program for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)
+The best program for **decoding data** from satellites is arguably [SatDump](https://github.com/SatDump/SatDump/releases).
+It is an open source project that has everything you will need, and then some.

-You can also use [SDR++](https://www.sdrpp.org/) for **recording** and then process the recordings using SatDump, but unless explicitly needed it's often just unnecessary extra effort.

-> Always download the nightly builds of SatDump and SDR++, make sure to frequently update them.
-Both of these are relatively young programs that are being actively developed with new additions on a daily basis.
+> Always download the latest nightly build of SatDump, make sure to update it frequently.
+It's in active development, has new additions on a daily basis.

 There are other programs you can use but I won't focus on them for the sake of keeping this guide concise.